lkcozy/code-notes/notes/communication/writing/writing_general.md

 - When humans write code, they don't `strive to` reach the maximum number of columns on every line.
 - I will be following the convention of naming an Observable variable with a $ suffix
 - We'll have to `differentiate between` the attributes we want to filter and search on.
+- I `vaguely` recall this relating to sth
+- This is more `versatile`
+- This is not the fault of the `presumably`(by reasonable assumption) `well-intentioned` extension authors.

 ## General